beepboopshru/heavenly-body-classifier/README.md

 ├── train_model.py
 ├── predict_image.py
 └── README.md
 🚀 How to Run

-1. Train the Model
+Train the Model

-This will preprocess the data, build and train the model, and save the result as celestial_classifier.keras.
+Run the training script.
+This will preprocess the data, build and train the CNN, and save the model as celestial_classifier.keras.

+bash
+Copy code
 python train_model.py

-2. Make Predictions
+Make Predictions

-Once the model is trained, you can use the prediction script.
+Once the model is trained, use the prediction script.

-⚠️ Open the predict_image.py file and edit the image_to_predict variable to point to the image you want to classify.
+Important: Open predict_image.py and set the image_to_predict variable to the image path you want to classify.

-Run:
+bash
+Copy code
 python predict_image.py
 The script will:

-Output the model’s overall accuracy on the test set.
+Output the model’s accuracy on the test set.

-Print the prediction for your chosen image.
+Print the prediction for the selected image.

 🔮 Future Improvements
 This project serves as a baseline.
-Here are ways it could be extended and improved:

-Improve Model Accuracy: 85% is a good start, but can be improved.

-Tune Hyperparameters: Experiment with more epochs (e.g., 25–30).
+Potential improvements include:

+Improve Accuracy – Achieve higher than 85% by fine-tuning.

+Tune Hyperparameters – Increase training epochs (e.g., from 15 → 25 or 30).

-Enhance Architecture: Add more Conv2D and MaxPooling2D layers.
+Enhance Architecture – Add more Conv2D + MaxPooling2D layers for deeper feature learning.

-Data Augmentation: Apply flips, rotations, and transformations to increase variety.
+Data Augmentation – Use random flips, rotations, etc., to improve generalization.

-Add More Classes: Extend to nebulae, quasars, planetary images, etc.
+Add More Classes – Extend to nebulae, quasars, planetary datasets.

-Handle Data Imbalance: Use class_weight in model.fit to balance galaxy vs. star samples.
+Handle Data Imbalance – Use class_weight in model.fit to balance galaxy vs star classes.

-Build a Simple UI: Use Tkinter, PyQt, Streamlit, or Flask for an interactive image upload and prediction interface.
+User Interface – Build a simple GUI with Tkinter, PyQt, or a web UI with Streamlit/Flask to allow drag-and-drop image classification.

 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is open-source and available under the MIT License.

-🌠 Acknowledgments

-TensorFlow

-Kaggle Dataset: Galaxy, Star, and Planet Classification

-Inspiration from astronomy and astrophysics research